 This latest event is obviously completely out of its control, and on the plus side it will hold up better than most.
 Its 1Q20 trading update showed essentially static underlying sales growth, with the maker of Marmite, Dove and Domestos reporting total sales of €12.4B in the quarter.
 That was 0.2% higher than the equivalent period last year, though this includes a net positive impact from acquisitions & divestitures.
 Take that out of the equation, and revenue came in exactly flat compared to this point last year.

-In terms of COVID-19 specifically, you’d probably expect a bit of mixed bag.
+In terms of COVID-19 specifically, you would probably expect a bit of mixed bag.
 On the one hand, the company’s Home Care segment should do quite well given the stockpiling.
 Sales growth here came in at 2.4% on an underlying basis.
 On the other hand, it has exposure to directly affected areas of pandemic.
 Food service and out-of-home ice cream seem the most obvious examples given the unfathomable number of restaurants and cafes that have had to close.
 Foods & Refreshment saw underlying sales fall by about 1.7%.
 Sales at the Beauty & Personal Care segment came in virtually flat.

 Most investors here won’t be worrying too much about the pandemic.
 It is more likely they will have an eye on the longer-term growth situation.
 Much ink has been spilled on the secular headwind facing FMCG companies from store-owned and upstart brands.
 In terms of the numbers, Unilever’s reported top line has only grown by 1.4% per annum over the past five years.
 Profit margin expansion, plus the effect of stock buybacks, improves the situation in terms of per-share profit growth.
 I have EPS growth at circa 8.1% per annum on average over the past decade.

 On the plus side, you could probably point to a few things.
-Firstly, the company retains in excess of €2B in annual profit (that’s after dividends) each year to help deal with these issues.
+Firstly, the company retains in excess of €2B in post-dividend annual profit each year to help deal with these issues.
 That provides a handy buffer for its circa €7B annual marketing budget.
 Secondly, it has a prominent position in developing economies.
 The company generates 60% of its sales from emerging markets, as per last year’s annual report.
 Now, some of these economies have been battered in recent times – not to mention some really unfavourable foreign currency movements – though longer-term you’d hope for higher levels of growth.

 Moreover, the valuation doesn’t appear to be totally out of whack here.
 I have the current share price as equal to just over 17x underlying annual earnings.
 Unless profit begins to drop, then that’s likely to provide some support in the current ultra-low interest rate environment.
 Indeed, I’m not sure this one has experienced the same degree of multiple expansion compared to some of its peers.
 I say that even after adjusting for the increase in leverage in recent years.